Nuutti-N/Mcdonalds-order-system/README.md

 ## 📈 Project Status
 - This project is actively being developed and improved daily.

+## Little Tricks
+- I made 11.3.2026, Little changes in project.
+Every router line I use with Session(engine) as session:, however you dont need to put everyline it, you need only one place.
+- You have two choices, automatic or manual, even if you are beginner or intermediate, test both, therefore if someday you need some else.
+However I used in my project automatic version its little bit faster to use it, and you dont need close everytime it than manual version, because I know frequently everyone programmer forget small mistakes.

 ## Contributing 🤝
 - This is a learning project, but feedback is a welcome!